-Where a combination of CGP and SCAS grants exists, schools should also refer to Receiving State Capital Grant Payments, as processes around the issuing of agreements vary.
+Where a combination of CGP and SCAS grants exists, schools should also refer to Receiving State Government Capital Grant Payments, as processes around the issuing of agreements vary.

 Following the return of the executed agreement, a schedule of payments will be forwarded to the school, overviewing the payment periods.

 - Payments are, at most, over a 2 year period.

 - At least 50% of the grant is paid in the first year and the remainder in the second year.
 Generally payments can be made over the first period of the build as shown in the construction contract.